risha055bh/microsoft-sentinel-notes/chapter-04-Automation-in-sentinel/notes.md

 # Microsoft Sentinel Automation: Automation Rules & Playbooks

-Microsoft Sentinel isn't just a SIEM — it's also a **SOAR** (Security Orchestration, Automation, and Response) platform.
+Microsoft Sentinel isn't just a SIEM-it's also a **SOAR** (Security Orchestration, Automation, and Response) platform.
 Its automation capabilities let SOC teams eliminate repetitive, predictable triage and response work, freeing analysts to focus on real threats.

 This post covers the two core building blocks of automation in Sentinel: **Automation Rules** and **Playbooks**, and how to create/manage them across the Azure and Defender portals.